hashicorp/packer/website/source/docs/communicators/ssh.html.md

 }
 ```

-After specifying the `communicator`, you can specify a number of other
+After specifying the `communicator` type, you can specify a number of other
 configuration parameters for that communicator.
 These are documented below.

-## SSH Communicator
+## SSH Communicator Options

 The SSH communicator connects to the host via SSH.
 If you have an SSH agent
 configured on the host running Packer, and SSH agent authentication is enabled